• Skip to primary navigation

 Equipment

-An electric hand mixer or stand mixer makes beating the eggs easy, but you can make this Anise Cookies recipe using a hand whisk (you’ll just get a bit of a work out!)
+An electric hand mixer or stand mixer makes beating the eggs easy, but you can make this Anise Cookies recipe using a hand whisk (you’ll just get a bit of a workout!)

 Storage